6 Mins read

 Disclaimer: Trends based on aggregated airline data; actual fares vary by route, demand, and timing.

 Heads-up: Even during low-fare months, typhoon season (July to October) can still disrupt flights.
-That’s why it pays to pair your budget ticket with Oona Travel Insurance—so if your flight gets delayed, rerouted, or canceled, hindi ka rin ma-bankrupt sa stress.
+That’s why it pays to pair your budget ticket with Oona Travel Insurance—so if your flight gets delayed, hindi ka rin ma-bankrupt sa stress.

 Now that you know the best days, months, and booking windows—let’s wrap it all up with quick, actionable tips to help you fly smart, save big, and travel stress-free.